 Of course, Bacula is not just about Exchange backup tools.
 This open source Exchange backup software is also capable of performing many other cross-organizational backup functions and works with a plethora of different databases, virtual machines, file types, formats, storage destinations and so on.
 Learn more about Bacula’s capabilities here.

-If you’re also interested in Hyper V Backup, check out Bacula’s solution.
+If you’re also interested in the enterprise-grade Exchange backup, check out Bacula Enterprise Exchange backup solution.